MC42/hi-im.kim/writing/pmmm/analogue.md

 "What... is this place..."

 "I... don't know..."
 Junko responded nervously.
 "There isn't a fair or anything...
-Our bus driver didn't crash by accident?"
+Our bus driver didn't crash or something?"

+She surveyed the technicolor landscape and shook her head.

 "Doesn't sound like any heaven I've ever been told about..."